Paul George Explains Why He Snubbed Lakers For Thunder As A Free Agent

 Plus, George expressed how much he likes and respects OKC star and NBA legend Russell Westbrook.
 He believes that he and Westbrook can build something big together, and the city believes in them too.

-His words become the perfect foil for Kevin Durant’s shocking departure now three years ago on July 4.
-Nobody thought Durant would leave to the team that he helped blow a three to one lead to in the Western Conference Finals, but he did.
-It looks like in Paul George, OKC fans got the player they thought they had in KD — one who wants to put in the hard work building a legacy at Chesapeake Energy Arena instead of jumping to an already winning team.
+His words become the perfect foil for Kevin Durant’s shocking departure now two years ago on July 4.
+Nobody thought Durant would leave to the team that he helped blow a three-to-one lead to in the Western Conference Finals, but he did.
+It looks like in Paul George, OKC fans got the player they thought they had in KD — one who wants to put in the hard work building a legacy at Chesapeake Energy Arena instead of jumping to an already-winning team.